Digital transformation hard at work during the pandemic

 Alongside this, they built a Shielding Case Management solution.
 This kept the council informed on which vulnerable residents needed support.

-Safety first, supporting volunteers, managing PPE and Track and Trace
+Safety first, supporting volunteers, managing PPE and Test and Trace

 Cumbria County Council knew volunteer co-ordination and PPE management were critical.
 So, working with users and Liberty Create they rapidly provided useful solutions.

-After hearing about their success, the NHS in Cumbria approached them to build a Track and Trace solution.
+After hearing about their success, the NHS in Cumbria approached them to build a Test and Trace solution.
 This supported local multi-agency partnerships and especially schools.

 The app has helped teams co-ordinate the delivery of 526,000 items of PPE to more than 50 care homes in a timely and effective manner, ensuring there is a central record of requests and how these have been fulfilled, replacing manual spreadsheets and emails.